learn-co-curriculum/fewpjs-oo-liskovs-substitution-principle/README.md

 If we follow this principle, the consequence is that properties and methods that exist on the parent will never be modified in any child.
-Child classes can _expand_ upon what they inherited, adding methods or extra properties, do not modify what they inherited.
+Child classes can _expand_ upon what they inherited, adding methods or extra properties, but do not modify what they inherited.

 If you need to modify a child's inherited properties or methods, why are we